youdeservehealthcare/youdeservehealthcare.github.io/README.md

 “…endowed by their Creator with certain unalienable Rights, that among these are **Life**, Liberty and the pursuit of Happiness.”

 Life, an unalienable right, the American way since 1776.
+But what does that mean, really?
+Let’s break it down.

 1. Life is a gift, a **right**, that everyone is born with.
 It’s not something a king, ruler, or government allows you to have.
 2. Life is right that cannot be sold, given away, or taken away by any law or government.
 It is **unalienable**.

 Okay.
 This makes sense to me.
 If we can agree that life is a human right—and I sincerely hope we can—let’s take another step.

-# What the heck is the government even for?
+#What the heck is the government even for?

 Obviously, this is a very complex question and a lot of people have been thinking about this for thousands of years.
 For the sake of this website, and because I’m definitely not an political science major, I’ll keep it basic: